 You need a well-thought-out test plan, a pool of willing participants, and thorough data analysis and reporting before you can call your usability test a success.

 Benefits of Usability Testing

-- Identify how long it takes to complete specified tasks
+- Find out how long it takes to do things.

-- And analyze the performance to see if it meets your usability objectives
+- Evaluate the functionality to ensure it satisfies your usability standards.

 You Do Not Need a Formal Lab

 The use of a dedicated usability lab is not necessary for conducting successful usability tests.
 A usability test can be conducted successfully in any of the following environments: